 I have Polycystic ovarian disease (PCOD).
 I am not overweight nor do I have a diabetic A1C YET.
 Part of PCOD is high vulnerability to developing diabetes - I also have a parent with Type II diabetes and have seen the destruction of diabetes firsthand.
 I am aggressively trying to prevent diabetes and have been recommended Victoza.
 I have had a lot of trouble with nausea and lack of appetite and am still not up to the average dose - consequently, I have lost about 10 pounds.
 Unfortunately, my insurance has denied coverage, probably because I do not have a diagnosis of diabetes or obesity.
 I have had 2 second opinions and all agree that this is a reasonable option to try and fend off diabetes.
 Hoping that this is the right choice because it has been tough on me --

-Hi Rosiebarretthe answer to your question is yes Victosa can be used for other problems at the moment I'm being trialed on Victosa to help my hypothyroidism and my Endo is trying other patients too..I'm on it 6 weeks now and having good results as the eltroxin 150mgs was not helping me at all but now with using the Victosa and eltroxin I've more energy better sleep pattern less aches and pains and I've dropped one stone in weight as with hypothyroidism people have rapid weight gain that's virtually impossible to lose so hopefully this drug continues to work for me kind regards Mary H.
+Hi Rosiebarretthe answer to your question is yes Victoza can be used for other problems at the moment I'm being trialed on Victoza to help my hypothyroidism and my Endo is trying other patients too..I'm on it 6 weeks now and having good results as the eltroxin 150mgs was not helping me at all but now with using the Victoza and eltroxin I've more energy better sleep pattern less aches and pains and I've dropped one stone in weight as with hypothyroidism people have rapid weight gain that's virtually impossible to lose so hopefully this drug continues to work for me kind regards Mary H.

 - Victoza Information for Consumers